Lightning glowed far away in the cloudy sky.

 The Ancient’s swords sliced through the archers, and they shot their remaining charges into the backs on the guards who were wading into the water.
-I stabbed my own sword into the sand, and dove into the icy waves.
+I stabbed my own sword into the sand and dove into the icy waves.

 “Trusty” I called.
 “Please, please don’t die.”

-For a time there was no reply, and then the balloon’s basket caught fire.
+For a moment there was no reply, and then the balloon’s basket caught fire.
 There was a fizzling sound, and then a huge explosion.
 The whole sea seemed to boil, and the sky was on fire with sparks of red, gold, blue, and white.
 I could feel the explosion in my chest, hear it ring in my ears, and a wave of water rushed at me, hitting my open mouth and forcing me back into the sea.

 I kicked desperately and hit the surface once more.
 I coughed and choked, and as soon as my lungs filled with air and my eyes blinked away the salt, only tears remained.
-The balloon was destroyed, and only a few crackling bits of basket drifted, aflame, on the surface.
+The balloon was destroyed, and only a few bits of basket drifted, aflame, on the surface.